schuylermartin45/seegol/README.md

   mode.
 To get around this, I think I may switch to using the "Amsterdam Compiler Kit" which claims it can compile to use only 16-bit instructions.
 If this does not work, I might be stuck writing some plugins for gcc.

+### January 17, 2017
+- I am (for now) giving up on targeting the PCjr as the primary platform for this project.
+I can not find or implement a reliable tool set that will compile C to 8086 assembly.
+I will now be targeting i386 processors instead.
+  SeeGOL should be able run on almost any modern x86 machine in Real Mode.